Clifford Ross: Biography

 Ross's more recent collaborations include Harmonium Mountain I with an original score by Philip Glass, a site-specific, multi-screen production with the Orchestra of St. Luke's at Celebrate Brooklyn!, a multimedia installation in Beijing with Pan Gongkai, President of the Central Academy of Fine Arts, and a 3.5 ton, 28' x 28' stained glass wall with Franz Mayer of Munich, and architects Mack Scogin and Merrill Elam for the U.S. Federal Courthouse in Austin, Texas.

 Landscape Seen & Imagined, a major mid-career survey of Ross's work, was held at MASS MoCA in 2015 through early 2016.
 It included a massive, multi-screen outdoor installation of his Harmonium Mountain I video world with twelve 24' x 18' screens.
 The exhibition was the first to feature new work in both the Wood and Digital Wave series including 24' high x 114' long photograph on wood veneer that spanned the length of MASS MoCA's tallest gallery and the artist's Wave Cathedral, which presented a large-scale immersive environment on LED walls.

 Ross is a contributing editor for BOMB magazine and edited the book Abstract Expressionism: Creators and Critics (Abrams, 1990).
 He was elected to serve as the first Chair of the Helen Frankenthaler Foundation after her death in 2011, and served as Chair until 2021.
 He remained a board member until 2025, and now serves as Director Emeritus.
 His work has been widely exhibited in galleries and museums in the United States, as well as in Europe, Brazil, and China.

+In the winter of 2026, the National Gallery of Art presented "Clifford Ross: Digital Waves", an immersive 23'-high video installation from the artist's ongoing exploration of the sea and his fascination with rendering the complexity, power, and dynamism of ocean movement through computer-generated media.